RensselaerMotorsport/RM27-Tractive-System/README.md

 # RM27-TRACTIVE-SYSTEM

+NOTICE!!!
+This repo is OUTDATED!
+The current tractive system repository is at https://github.com/RensselaerMotorsport/RM28-Tractive-System
+Almost all circuits from this repo were updated for the RM28 car (FSAE 2024 competition car)

 This respository currently contains one major project:
 * WIP RM27 Project - This project is the most up-to-date version of the 2023-2024 competition car's High Voltage System.